 Introduces music of world cultures outside the Western musical tradition.
 Beginning in Australia and working geographically around the world, the course deals with performing arts, religion, history and other social and political elements that have influenced the development of the musical styles that define selected cultures.
 The tools of ethnomusicology, the study of music in its cultural context, are the basis of the methodology for this course.
+3325 Arts Administration (3-3-0) Cross-listed as ART 3325, DRA 3325, HUM 3325.
+Credit may not be earned for more than one.
+Prerequisite: Junior standing, completion of the fine arts common core requirement, or departmental approval.
+An examination of the principles of arts administration stressing general concepts relating to marketing, fundraising, audience development, financial management, and the overall environment of arts management in profit and non-profit organizations such as theaters, art galleries, music organizations, dance companies, and museums.
 3399 Directed Study in Music Prerequisite: Junior standing; formal approval by department chair and dean; cumulative GPA of 3.0 and G PA of at least 3.3 in the specific area of directed study.
 Selected topics in the field; intensive individual study under the guidance of a member of the faculty.
-4301 Jazz Heritage (Cross-listed as HUM 4301.
-Credit may not be earned for both.)
+4301 Jazz Heritage Cross-listed as HUM 4301.
+Credit may not be earned for both.
 Prerequisite: Three hours of music appreciation or music history, departmental approval, and pre-paid non-refundable deposit for trip.
-Study of jazz styles associated with a particular city including a week-long field trip to that city.
+Study of jazz styles associated with a particular city including a weeklong field trip to that city.
 Participation in the field trip is required.
 May be repeated once when the city is different, with departmental approval.
 Extra fees will be charged to pay for the trip.
 NS (Natural Sciences) 1300 Emergence of Modern Science (3-2-2) Prerequisite: Credit or enrollment in ENG 1301.
 Laboratory fee required: \$17.

 This course will focus on the emergence and practice of the modern scientific method, major scientific discoveries and their role in the development of modern science and society, and the interaction of modern science and society.
 The course will illustrate how scientists observe, develop questions and interpret the natural world in an integrated manner across all disciplines of science.
 Students will also explore how science influences the worldview of Western culture and the role of politics, ethics and technology in the development of science.
 Lab sessions will focus on how scientists make and interpret measurements of natural phenomena; and will provide exercises in using the scientific method including the interpretation of data; various ethical and practical problems such as nuclear energy, genetic engineering, land abuse and population pressures.

-3310 Physical Science Studies (3-1-4) Prerequisite: Admission to Teacher Education Program and two semesters of natural science (6-8 hours), lab-based courses preferred.
-Laboratory fee required: \$30.
+2190-2490 Special Topics in Natural Sciences

+Prerequisite: Varies according to topic.